 Quantification: many to many (0,n:0,n)

-Scope note: This property has the purpose of directly associating a TX1 Written Text with the TX3 Writing System from which the signs used for its writing and therefore incorporated in the text have been taken.
+Scope note: This property has the purpose of directly associating a TX1 Written Text with the TX3 Writing System used for encoding it.
 It is a shortcut of the more fully articulated path from TX1 Written Text, through TXP5 wrote (was written by), TX2 Writing, TXP1 used writing system (writing system used for) to TX3 Writing System.

 Examples:

-The Gortyn Law inscriptions (TX1), engraved on the wall of the Amphitheatre of Gortyn (Crete), is encoded by means of the Greek alphabet (TX3).
+The Gortyn Law inscriptions (TX1), engraved on the wall of the Amphitheatre of Gortyn (Crete), is encoded using the Greek alphabet (TX3).

 In First Order Logic: